List of preserved BR Standard Class 9F locomotives: 92219

-In December 2020 92219 moved to a private site in Cumbria.
+In December 2020, 92219 moved to a private site in Cumbria, before being moved to the Strathspey Railway.

 92220 Evening Star

 92220 Evening Star was the last steam locomotive built by British Rail, being built in March 1960 and has for many years been a static exhibit at the National Railway Museum in York, where it resides today.

 After being displayed at the "Locomotion" museum at Shildon, County Durham, the engine returned to its birthplace, Swindon Works, on 3 September 2008.
 Evening Star was exhibited for two years at the Swindon 'Steam' Railway Museum, swapping places with the GWR locomotive King George V. The locomotive has now returned to York.

 92240

 This locomotive was among the last steam locomotives to be completed at Crewe Works, finished in October 1958 with a double chimney and a BR1G tender according to Western Region preference.
 Allocated over its life to Newport (86A) in 1958, Old Oak Common (81A) from late 1958-1960 and Southall (81C) from 1960 to 1965.
 It was withdrawn in September 1965 and sold to Barry Scrapyard.
 The locomotive remained at Barry until it was bought by a consortium of members of the Bluebell Railway's locomotive department in 1978.
 The restoration of 92240 at the Bluebell Railway was one of the first to involve the construction of a new tender from a redundant underframe and a new tender body.
 Much of the restoration was financed through the recycling of old newspapers donated by the public.